Events

 Making theory, actioning theory, reflecting theory, living theory: the Lowitja Journal

 In this webinar, Distinguished Professor Linda Tuhiwai Smith discussed the importance of theory as a project of decolonising and Re-Indigenising our worlds.
-She will explore that in the context of...
+She explored that in the context of living...

 Lowitja Institute Knowledge Translation Summit